securitypoodle/python-projects/Nutrition-Facts-Calculator/README.md

 # Potential Improvements
+1. Add Calories to calculation
-1. Add ingredient amount calculation (1 cup vs 2 cups, etc)
+2. Add ingredient amount calculation (1 cup vs 2 cups, etc)
-2. Add serving size calculation (so the user doesn't have to know total amount of nutritional value per ingredient)
+3. Add serving size calculation (so the user doesn't have to know total amount of nutritional value per ingredient)
-3. Have user enter all ingredients first, and then prompt for nutritional values based on provided ingredient list ("enter ingredients: oats, peanut butter, honey, etc", then "enter 'Fat' for 'oats': ", instead of "ingredient 1, enter nutritional value for ingredient 1")
+4. Have user enter all ingredients first, and then prompt for nutritional values based on provided ingredient list ("enter ingredients: oats, peanut butter, honey, etc", then "enter 'Fat' for 'oats': ", instead of "ingredient 1, enter nutritional value for ingredient 1")